Yuk Yuk's

 Yuk Yuk's is a national comedy club chain in Canada, founded by former stand-up comedian Mark Breslin and established in 1976 by Breslin and long-time friend Joel Axler.
 The company is currently run by Breslin and his long-time partner and president Jeff Silverman.
 The head office is located in downtown Toronto.
 Currently there are nine Yuk Yuk's Comedy Clubs in five provinces across Canada.

 Yuk Yuk's primarily uses talent under exclusive contract to its in-house agency, Funny Business Talent Inc., but it also books popular American stand-up comics to tour their clubs from coast to coast.

 Creation 1976-1986

 The first Yuk Yuk's shows were held on Wednesday nights in 1976 in the basement of The 519 Church Street Community Centre on Church Street, downtown Toronto.
 After two years Breslin and Axler opened their first full-time location at 1280 Bay Street on March 14, 1978.

 In 1984 Breslin opened his second location in the nation's capital, Ottawa, Ontario.
-Ottawa comics and comedy fans flocked to the only comedy club in the city (originally at the Beacon Arms Hotel, now known as Capitol Hill Suites), with their first headliner, Mike MacDonald.
+Ottawa comics and comedy fans flocked to the only comedy club in the city (originally at the Beacon Arms Hotel, now known as Capital Hill Suites), with their first headliner, Mike MacDonald.
 In that same year Yuk Yuk's Hamilton was opened at the Connaught Hotel with Donny Coy headlining.
 By 1986 Breslin had successfully opened two more locations in Niagara Falls, Ontario and Mississauga, Ontario.